Advertiser Disclosure

 Capital One Miles

-The Capital One Venture card is an excellent all-around travel rewards card with a very reasonable $95 annual fee (rates & fees).
-It has a solid welcome bonus offer and good miles-earning rates on everyday purchases.
-It also earns valuable Capital One miles and offers several different redemption options.
+The Capital One Venture card is an excellent all-around travel rewards card with a low $95 annual fee.
+It has a solid welcome offer and good miles-earning rates on everyday purchases.
+It also earns valuable Capital One miles and offers several different redemptions.

-Cardholders earn an unlimited 2x miles on every purchase, making the card an excellent option for everyday spending.
-It also serves as a great card for non-bonus spending categories, like rent, that other cards may not have.
+Cardholders earn an unlimited 2x miles on every purchase, making the card excellent for everyday spending.
+It also serves as a great card for nonbonus spending categories, such as rent, that other cards may not have.
 The Capital One Venture card also earns 5x miles on hotels and rental cars booked through Capital One Travel.

-The Capital One Venture card’s benefits include purchase security, travel insurance, and auto rental insurance.
-Being a travel rewards card, you also get some perks like a Global Entry or TSA PreCheck application credit of up to $100.
-The Capital One Venture card has no foreign transaction fees (rates & fees).
+The Capital One Venture card’s benefits include purchase security, travel insurance, and car rental insurance.
+As a travel rewards card, you also get perks like a credit of up to $120 toward a Global Entry or TSA PreCheck application.

-This card allows the opportunity to earn Capital One miles.
+When you spend on this card, you earn Capital One miles.
 According to our valuations, Capital One miles are worth 1.8 cents per point.
-This means that any everyday spending, including rent, on the Capital One Venture card is equivalent to getting a 3.6% return on spend.
+This means that any everyday spending, including rent, on the Capital One Venture card is equivalent to getting a 3.6% return on spending.
 As long as the fees associated with paying rent with a credit card are less than 3.6%, paying rent with the Capital One Venture card is a solid option.

-Capital One Venture X Card (Best for Earning Miles & Premium Benefits)
+5. Capital One Venture X Card: Best for Earning Capital One Miles and Premium Benefits

 U.P.
 Rating